Opinion: The future of data centre design and construction

 Article by Flexenclosure sales & marketing vice president Jos Baart

-The pace of that growth has varied in different parts of the world – faster in the developed nations (with the establishment of hyperscale enterprise and colocation data centres) than in emerging economies – but there is no doubt that it is accelerating everywhere.
+The pace of that growth has varied in different parts of the world – faster in the developed nations (with the establishment of hyperscale enterprise and colocation data centers) than in emerging economies – but there is no doubt that it is accelerating everywhere.

 This, of course, is not surprising.
 Businesses have become extremely data dependant.
 They need data for myriad activities, including explaining the behaviour of their customers, predicting market trajectories, securing the processes for revenue management, ensuring compliance and detecting irregularities and fraud.